othas/ISDS/index.md

-## Welcome to the course Inference for Statistics and Data Science
+# Inference for Statistics and Data Science

+# Prof. Olivier Thas

 ### Content